 Bukit Timah Hill

 Bukit Timah Hill is the highest natural point in Singapore.
-It has a height of only 164 metres.
-Note that is is only a hill not a mountain.
+It has a height of only 164 meters.
+Note that it is only a hill, not a mountain.

 And that’s it for now!
-I’d love to know if these fun facts about Singapore has helped you.
+I’d love to know if these fun facts about Singapore have helped you.
 Let me know if you have any questions and let me know if you go.